gurpreetkaurmahun/task-manager-frontend/README.md

 # task-manager-frontend
-React frontend to talk to backend service for the Task Manager application
+React frontend to talk to backend service for the Task Manager application.